KellyTranT/KellyTrinh_CS4347_ML_Portfolio/README.md

 # Assignment 5 - ML with sklearn
 This project is my first Python ML project, where I performed different algorithms as well as trained two neural networks with a dataset.
 You can see the PDF of my project [here](https://github.com/KellyTranT/KellyTrinh_CS4375_ML_Portfolio/blob/main/ML%20with%20sklearn/ML_with_sklearn.ipynb%20-%20Colaboratory.pdf)

+# Assignment 6 - Image Classification
+In this project, I performed classification on a data set of images using the Keras and Tensorflow libraries in Python.
+I used deep learning with neural networks.
+You can see the models that I created for the images [here]()